Tucanos

 • along direction , a size is imposed (with a given value of , typically )

 • along the normal direction the edge length can be chosen arbitrarily.
-It the representation of the curvature is the only objective, one can chose .
+If the representation of the curvature is the only objective, one can chose .

 boundary-normal size for turbulent boundary layers